junyap95/junyap95/README.md

 # About Me:
 - I'm currently working on a Gamified Learning App for Studyseed CIC.
 Check out the [programme](https://www.linkedin.com/posts/lisburn-city-council_its-game-on-for-new-numeracy-and-literacy-activity-7247542151427813376-tglA?utm_source=share&utm_medium=member_desktop) here!
 - Studied Computer Science at Birkbeck, University of London.
 - Also completed a 16-week web development course with HyperionDev.
-Final project was a Hangman Game, please give it a try and let me know if you like it!
-[Pokémon Hangman](https://hangman-jby.netlify.app/)
+Final project: [Pokémon Hangman](https://hangman-jby.netlify.app/)
 - Currently working as a contractor developer.
 Also looking for new opportunities!
 Connect with me on [LinkedIn](https://www.linkedin.com/in/jbyap/).

 ---